Venafi/vault-pki-backend-venafi/README.md

    Success!
 Data written to: venafi-pki/venafi/tpp
    ```

-   :warning: **CAUTION**: Do not create more than one CyberArk secret for the same
+   :warning: **CAUTION**: Do not create more than one Venafi secret for the same
    set of tokens.
 Supplying a `refresh_token` and `refresh_token_2` (both must be set)
    allows the secrets engine to automatically obtain new tokens and operate without
    interruption whenever the `access_token` expires.

    This behavior is important to understand because it may require you to provide
    a new `access_token`, `refresh_token` and `refresh_token_2` if you need to modify
-   the CyberArk secret in the future (i.e. depending upon whether the original
+   the Venafi secret in the future (i.e. depending upon whether the original
    set of tokens has been refreshed by the secrets engine plugin).
 Having
-   more than one CyberArk secret for the same set of tokens would result in all but
+   more than one Venafi secret for the same set of tokens would result in all but
-   one CyberArk secret being rendered inoperable when the token is refreshed.
+   one Venafi secret being rendered inoperable when the token is refreshed.

    **CyberArk Certificate Manager, SaaS**: